-The results for nuclear plants are sensitive to small changes in PJM energy and capacity prices, both actual and forward prices.30 When gas prices are high and LMPs are high as a result, net revenues to nuclear plants increase.
+The results for nuclear plants are sensitive to small changes in PJM energy and capacity prices, both actual and forward prices.29 When gas prices are high and LMPs are high as a result, net revenues to nuclear plants increase.
 In 2014, the polar vortex resulted in a significant increase in net revenues to nuclear plants.
 When gas prices are low and LMPs are low as a result, net revenues to nuclear plants decrease.
 In 2016, PJM energy prices were then at the lowest level since the introduction of competitive markets on April 1, 1999, and remained low in 2017.
-As a result, in 2016 and 2017, a significant proportion of nuclear plants did not cover annual avoidable costs based on current year prices.31 In 2018, high gas prices and high LMPs resulted in a significant increase in net revenues for nuclear plants in PJM.
+As a result, in 2016 and 2017, a significant proportion of nuclear plants did not cover annual avoidable costs based on current year prices.30 In 2018, high gas prices and high LMPs resulted in a significant increase in net revenues for nuclear plants in PJM.
 Energy prices in 2018 were significantly higher than in 2017.
 Although energy prices in 2019 were lower than in 2016, higher capacity market revenues more than offset the difference.
 In 2020, PJM energy prices were at the lowest level since the introduction of competitive markets, even lower than in 2016.
 Average energy prices in 2022 were higher than energy prices in any year since the inception of PJM markets in 1999.
-Based on forward prices as of April 3, 2023, nuclear plant energy revenues for 2023 are similar to 2021 actual energy revenues, and nuclear plant energy revenues for 2024 and 2025 are higher than actual revenues in all years since 2014, with the exception of 2022.
+Based on forward prices as of March 28,

+2024, expected nuclear plant energy revenues for 2025 and 2026 are higher than actual revenues in all years since 2014, with the exception of 2022.
 The actual net revenue results for individual nuclear plants are a function of the degree to which actual unit costs are less than or greater than the benchmark NEI data.

-Table 7-15 shows energy market prices, Table 7-16 and Table 7-17 show capacity market prices and Table 7-18 shows nuclear cost data for the 16 nuclear plants in PJM in addition to Oyster Creek, which retired September 17, 2018, and Three Mile Island, which retired September 20, 2019.32 The analysis excludes the Catawba 1 nuclear unit.
+Table 7-15 shows energy market prices, Table 7-16 and Table 7-17 show capacity market prices and Table 7-18 shows nuclear cost data for the 16 nuclear plants in PJM in addition to Oyster Creek, which retired September 17, 2018, and Three Mile Island, which retired September 20, 2019.31 The analysis excludes the Catawba 1 nuclear unit.
 Partial data is provided for the Cook, North Anna, and Surry nuclear units.
 The AEP Cook nuclear units are designated FRR.
 North Anna 1 and 2 and Surry 1 and 2 are part of the Dominion FRR for the 2022/2023 Delivery Year.
-FRR units receive cost of service revenues and are not subject to PJM market revenues.33 Duke's Catawba 1 is not in PJM but is pseudo tied to PJM.
+FRR units receive cost of service revenues and are not subject to PJM market revenues.32 Duke's Catawba 1 is not in PJM but is pseudo tied to PJM.